geckoberry/mnca-discovery/README.md

 #### Neighborhoods

 Neighborhoods are randomly selected as 12-long binary sequences.
 A "1" at the nth bit in our sequence inidicates the inclusion of radius n in our neighborhood.
-Here are the 8 neighborhoods (2 / candidate) included in the above pattern.
+Here are the 8 neighborhoods (2 per candidate) included in the above pattern.

 <table>
   <tr>